IGLOU-EU/mogh/README.md

 > Can be set to 0 or 1.
 Default is 1.

 #### mogh.wip.secure-commit
 To enable or disable the prevention of commit when previous commit is a WIP.
 This flag is to keep the history clean of WIP commits.
 > Can be set to 0 or 1.
 Default is 1.

+#### mogh.branch.protected
+To enable or disable the branch protection.
+This flag will prevent the commit on a protected branch.
+Particularly useful when your distante repository not support branch protection.
+> Can be set to 0 or 1.
+Default is 0.

+#### mogh.branch.protected-push
+To enable or disable the branch protection push.
+This usefull to prevent allowing or not independently of commiting on a protected branch.
+> Can be set to 0 or 1.
+Default is 0.
+> _**Note:** By default, this flag is set to the value of `mogh.branch.protected`._

+#### mogh.branch.protected-name
+To define a regex to match with the branches you wish to protect.
+Example: `release\/[0-9]+\.[0-9]+` will protect all branches like `release/1.0`, `release/2.0`, etc.
+> Default is `main|master`.

 ## 🤝 Contributing
 For contribute to this project, follow these steps: